Fallstop/FallstopWeb/content/projects/HCTools/HCTools.md

 ### `getbelltimes/`
 > **Completed, without caching**

-Easy acess to the live, current bell times straight from the same datasource that the actual school bell uses.
-This API makes is easy to acess without having to worry about what part of the sheet to acess, and credentials to acess it.
+Easy access to the live, current bell times straight from the same datasource that the actual school bell uses.
+This API makes is easy to access without having to worry about what part of the sheet to access, and credentials to access it.

 *Each number is mapped to each day (Zero Indexed)*
 ```json